 Ceremony Timing and Logistics

 Ceremonies are held in May and early June.
-Students must test before the end of March to attend a ceremony, so be sure to enroll accordingly if the ceremony experience is important to you.
+Students interested in attending a ceremony are encouraged to test by February.
+Those who achieve qualifying scores by the end of March will still receive a ceremony invitation, but they may have fewer ceremony locations to choose from.
 Unfortunately, we don't receive scores from tests taken after March in time to invite those students to ceremonies.

 Tickets and guests